TheRealDrDre/ACTR_DDM/README.md

 # Comparing ACT-R to DDM

 A repository of code for a comparison of Ratcliff's Drift-Diffusion Model to an ACT-R model of choice.
+The ACT-R model implements a simple version of a one-stimulus, two-alternative forced choice (2AFC) task.

 ## 2AFC in DDM